Undergraduate Entry Pathways into Medicine in Australia: The application process

 Undergraduate Medicine Course Overview

-The majority of undergraduate medicine degrees are based on a 5 year system where you balance campus-based work and hospital placements.
-Typically, the first 2 years are spent developing personal, medical, professional skills, and knowledge needed by students in the medical field.
+The majority of undergraduate medicine degrees are based on a 5-year system where you balance campus-based work and hospital placements.
+Typically, the first 2 years are spent developing personal, medical, and professional skills, and knowledge needed by students in the medical field.
 The final clinical years constitute the execution of your learnt skills in the clinical environment.

 Undergraduate Medicine Eligibility